+First, we compute a rule-based \textbf{strict score} requiring exact string matches between ground-truth and predicted elements.
+Second, to accurately reflect the model's true semantic understanding without unfairly penalizing language diversity, we compute a \textbf{lenient score} using an LLM-assisted semantic aligner.
+To prevent the self-referential bias of free-form grading, we strictly constrain GPT-4o-mini~\cite{openai2024gpt4omini} to act purely as a pairwise lexical matcher.
+Guided by a rigidly structured prompt, it classifies ground-truth and predicted elements into five categories: \textit{Identical}, \textit{Synonym}, \textit{Hypernym/Hyponym}, \textit{Semantic Overlap}, or \textit{Mismatch}.
+Any category other than \textit{Mismatch} is considered a correct prediction in lenient settings.

+This dual-metric framework applies to objects, attributes, and relations.
+Relations additionally require strict temporal grounding (interval IoU > threshold).
+Triplets are only considered correct if the subject, object, and relation all meet the semantic match criteria and the temporal intersection rules.
+This evaluation approach ensures a rigorous, bias-mitigated assessment of open-vocabulary scene graphs.

-To validate the reliability of this automated judge, we assessed its alignment with human perception.
-We stratified samples based on the judge's assigned relevance categories and re-evaluated a subset of 250 objects and 150 relations using both human annotators and Gemini 3 Flash.
-As shown in Table~\ref{tab:eval_metric}, we observe substantial inter-annotator agreement (Cohen’s $\kappa$) between the GPT-4o-mini judge and human evaluators across both strict and lenient settings, confirming that our automated metric serves as a reliable proxy for human judgment.
+To validate our automated aligner (GPT-4o-mini), we assess its alignment with human evaluators and an independent model (Gemini 3 Flash).
+Evaluating a stratified subset of 250 objects and 150 relations, we observe substantial inter-annotator agreement (Cohen’s $\kappa$) between the judge and humans (\cref{tab:eval_metric}).
+This confirms that our constrained matching approach effectively mitigates hallucination, establishing the automated metric as a highly reliable proxy for human judgment.